Rules of UMLMUN

 - Sending a note to the chair, requesting to be added

 - By the request of the chair

 Delegations may only be on the speakers list twice at any given time, and may not be listed back to back.

-The chair will accept motions to adopt a speaking time.
+After the agenda is set, and the speakers list opened, the chair will accept motions to adopt a speaking time.
 Once motioned, the chair will ask for seconds to the motion.
 The speaking time will be adopted by a simple majority.
 The speaking time may be adjusted at any time in the conference at the discretion of the chair.